Power Tools for Beginners: How to Use a Jigsaw

-But, I’m on a mission this year to learn how to use all of the power tools we own, and actually get comfortable building things without someone holding my hand throughout the project.
+But, I’m on a mission to learn how to use all of the power tools we own, and actually get comfortable building things without someone holding my hand throughout the project.
 And so, this series was born because I don’t like to do anything alone and I wanted to take y’all along for the ride.
-We learned how to use a miter saw last month to create this gorgeous geometric wall art, and today we’re going to talk about how to use a jigsaw.
+Today?
+It’s all about how to use a jigsaw.

 What is a jigsaw and why would I want to use it?

 A jigsaw is a tool that’s used to cut thin materials into shapes.
-It’s typically used for more intricate projects than just cutting a straight line (mostly because, who has a steady enough hand to cut a straight line with this thing?) and it’s great for cutting letters or other shapes out of wood.
-We used a jigsaw to create this sign that used to hang in my office nook (it’s in the garage now), and once you learn how to use a jigsaw you can cut basically any shape you can image out of thin pieces of wood or metal – the sky’s the limit!
+It’s typically used for more intricate projects than for straight cuts (mostly because, who has a steady enough hand to cut a straight line with this thing?) and it’s great for cutting letters, curves, or other shapes out of wood or other thin materials.

 How to Use a Jigsaw

-Super obvious disclaimer: I’m not an expert, I’m just a girl who has a husband who taught her how to use a miter saw.
+Super obvious disclaimer: I’m not an expert, I’m just a girl who has a husband who taught her how to use a jigsaw.
 Power tools are dangerous if you don’t know what you’re doing.
 Be careful, my friends.

 Tips for Using a Jigsaw

-- You want to move very slowly with the tool in order to avoid jagged edges, and to help make sure you follow the lines you’re supposed to follow.
+- You want to move slowly and steadily with the tool in order to avoid jagged edges, and to help make sure you follow the lines you’re supposed to follow.

 - Unless you’re just an artistic prodigy with an incredibly steady hand, you’re going to want to have some sort of guide to follow – for my project, I traced the letters onto the wood with a Sharpie to help me stay on track.

 - You don’t want to force the blade in an unnatural direction (it might break), but you also shouldn’t be afraid to tell the tool what to do.
-I was pretty timid with it at first, but then Corey showed me that it’s pretty good at making turns and curves, as long as you use good pressure and move slowly and steadily.
-It takes practice, but it’s not difficult at all!
+Don’t be timid!

 And really, that’s all there is to it!